HoTT/Coq-HoTT/STYLE.md

   the "computational" rules for the path-types, transport, functorial action, etc. of that type former.
-It also contains `types/Record`, which provides tactics for proving records equivalent to iterated Sigma-types.
+It also contains `types/Record`, which provides tactics for proving records equivalent to iterated sigma-types.
 The univalence axiom is introduced, as a typeclass (see below) in `types/Universe`.
 Function extensionality is introduced in `Basics/Overture` for dependency reasons, but developed further in `types/Forall` and `types/Arrow`.
 Some type